 - Miller Light

 Not every location will offer the same alcoholic beverage options.
-Some Olive Garden’s offer wines specific to their location as well.
+Some Olive Garden restaurants offer house wines specific to their location as well.
 You can find the full wine list on Olive Garden’s website.

-Always ask to see a menu before assuming a certain wine is at the location you are visiting.
-To see the most popular Olive Garden dressings and flavors just click here.
+Always ask to see a menu before assuming a certain wine or alcoholic drinks is at the location you are visiting.

 What Is The Best Wine To Drink At Olive Garden?

 If you have just started drinking wine or are expanding your palate, the choices at Olive Garden can seem overwhelming.
 If you were to go to a fancy restaurant, it would have a sommelier there to help educate you on which wine pairs best with what foods.

 If you are enjoying fish for dinner, Pinot Noir pairs best.
 If you love Olive Garden’s pasta entrées, you can enjoy a variety of wines that will pair well.

 If you are dining at an Olive Garden restaurant, unfortunately, there is no sommelier to help you pair the perfect wine with your dinner.
 The descriptions that Olive Garden offers for their wine menu don’t have very many details on it either which can make it difficult to choose.